Andonome/stories/rules.md

 A *ranged fire* spell, cast with 3 MP, can target anywhere inside 'throwing distance', but cannot target anyone 10 Steps away.
 A ranged spell with 6 MP cannot target anywhere around the mage, or anywhere they can see - it only targets distant areas visible only with spells.

-0. 5 Steps + MP spent.
+Standard range = 5 Steps + MP spent.

+0. 20 steps + MP spent.
 1. Throwing distance.
 2. Shouting distance.
 3. Line of sight.

-Spells which travel 'too far' usually fail, but sometimes find their own location to explode.
+Spells which travel 'too far' usually fail, but sometimes find a target on their own.

+### Duration

+The standard duration is 1 Scene.

+0. Remainder of Season
+1. Cycle (3 years)
+2. Full Chronicle.
+3. Permanent.

 ### Alter Life

-### Area of Effect

-This works with 'wide' spells to alter things with limited or no weight.

-Regular spells target any person-sized item.

-2. Big table, or four people standing together.
-3. Entire room, or copse of trees.
-4. Copse of trees, hamlet, stream.
-5. A village, stretch of river, inlet, or hill.
-6. A city, entire river, mineshaft, or catacomb.
-7. Entire mountain, a valley, or loch.

 ### Flame Strength